 To progress to the next stage of its digital journey, GfK turned to VMware.
 The company had in fact been working with VMware for more than a decade already.
 Most recently, VMware had helped GfK expand its on-premises infrastructure and introduce automation to IT management.

 With the new project, the GfK IT group planned to use VMware infrastructure to establish more consistent operations and management for the company’s on-premises and cloud environments.
-The IT group adopted a hybrid cloud model, implementing VMware Cloud Foundation and integrating its on-premises infrastructure with VMware Cloud on AWS.
+The IT group adopted a hybrid cloud model, implementing VMware Cloud Foundation and integrating its on-premises infrastructure with VMware Cloud on AWS, which is delivered as a SaaS-based VMware Cross-Cloud service.

 Using a single, consistent infrastructure that spans the data centre to the cloud is helping streamline operations and management while eliminating silos.
 The IT group can now manage a single entity and bring more cloud-like capabilities to the data centre.